Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 Ingredients for Instant Pot Chicken and Potatoes

-- Vegetables: Potatoes, onion, carrots.
+- Vegetables: Onion and carrots.

 - Fresh seasonings: Garlic and fresh dill.